acyanbird/CMEEBootCampCW/week2/README.md

 ### control_flow.py
 This Python script defines several functions to demonstrate control flow statements for basic number theory tasks.  functions to check if a number is even or odd, find its largest divisor from the set {2, 3, 4, 5}, and test for prime number using loops.

+## Practicals 1

+### Loops and List Comprehensions

+- `lc1.py`
+This one use comprehension and for loop to create 3 lists from list of tuples called birds.

+- `lc2.py`
+This one also use comprehension with if statement and for loop to create lists.
+Therefore, it can select the element base on certain condition.

+- `dictionary.py`
+This code builds a dictionary by looping through each unique order name to use as a key.
+Using set to remove duplicates.
+Get the set of orders and for each unique order, it creates a set containing all the animals that belong to that group.

+- `tuple.py`
+This script loops through a collection of data for several birds.
+For each bird, it pulls out its specific Latin name, common name, and mass.
+Finally, it prints these details.

+### Writing a Program with Control flows

+Comparing to `control_flow.py`,  this code utilizes the doctest module to run automated tests.
+These tests are embedded directly within the function's docstring.
+When `doctest.testmod()` is called in or out of the file.
+It identifies these test cases by the `>>>` prompt.
+It compares this captured output to the expected output you provided on the very next line.